-We visited the Huizingen Domain on a beautiful, sunny spring day.
+We visited Huizingen Domein on a beautiful, sunny spring day.
 We were in Bruxelles for a long weekend and because we don’t like the city very much, we decided to head out.
 That was a great decision!
 The entrance to the park was a little difficult to find because our GPS was a little confused.
 However, once we paid the admission fee and got inside we really enjoyed the place.
 The great mix between historical buildings, beautifully groomed grounds and lots of activities, made our visit to Huizingen be something we remember.
-Read on to find out what we liked at Huizingen Domain.
+Come along with us on a daytrip from Brussels to Huizingen Domain.

 Anglesey Abbey is closely connected to Cambridge because it’s only about 15 minutes driving distance.
 What is strange about Anglesey Abbey is the word “abbey”.
 Judging by the name alone you expect Aglessey to be some ruins of an old Abbey.
 However, it’s far from the truth.